acrylJonny/dremio-sybase-connector/README.md

 # Dremio Sybase ARP Connector

-The Sybase connector allows Dremio to connect to and query data in Sybase ASE and IQ.
+The Sybase connector allows Dremio to connect to and query data in Sybase ASE.

 ## Building and Installation